 grid-template-columns: repeat(auto-fit, minmax(150px, 1fr));

-Both distribute grid items dynamically based on width limits, but they behave differently when there are fewer items than can fill a single row:
+Both keywords distribute grid items dynamically based on width limits, but they behave differently when there are fewer items than can fill a single row:

 A. auto-fill